mchmarny/disco/README.md

 # disco

-Utility for containerize workload discovery on GCP.
+Utility for bulk image, license, and vulnerability discovery in containerize workloads on GCP.

 > Note: this is a personal project not an official Google product.